yhfrds/systems-integration-labs-team07/README.md

 The application will be available at `http://localhost:5000`

 **Note:** If you are on Windows, ensure WSL2 is installed and Docker Desktop is running with WSL2 integration enabled.
 If you see errors about the Docker Linux Engine or WSL, follow the prompts to install or enable WSL2, then restart Docker Desktop.

+Visit `http://localhost:5000` in your browser to see the application.

 #### Using Sample Data with Docker
 To add sample data to your Docker container: